openSUSE/news-o-o/_posts/2011-05-14-opensuse-weekly-news-issue-175-is-out.markdown

 The 1-Click installer can be found on [Unknown Horizons download
       page](http://www.unknown-horizons.org/download/linux/).
-There™s also a nice article (bumping ego) about the new openSUSE packages on
+Thereâ€™s also a nice article (bumping ego) about the new openSUSE packages on
-      Unknown Horizons FigureÂ 2, Unknown Horizons - Settings Menu - openSUSE 11.4 GNOME3webpage!
+      Unknown Horizons FigureÂ 2, â€œUnknown Horizons - Settings Menu - openSUSE 11.4 GNOME3â€webpage!

 This is a title that all openSUSE users who like RTS games should try (supports openGL and
       sdl) and is powered by the [FIFE Engine](http://www.fifengine.de).

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/Logo-SecurityUpdates.png)Security Updatesâ–²â–¼

 To view the security announcements in full, or to receive them as soon as they're released,
     refer to the [openSUSE Security Announce](http://lists.opensuse.org/opensuse-security-announce/) mailing list.

+â€œ

       [SUSE Security Announcement: postfix (SUSE-SA:2011:023)](http://lists.opensuse.org/opensuse-security-announce/2011-05/msg00002.html)